 It is a punishable offence to marry someone who is under the age of 16 years old.

 It is a punishable offence to engage in sexual activity with someone who is under the age of 16 years old.

 It is a punishable offence to force or pressure someone into marriage.

 The person who forces someone to marry risks imprisonment for up to six years.
 This applies even if the marriage was entered into abroad.
 Foreign nationals who are convicted of this crime can also be expelled from Norway.

 If you are a victim of forced marriage, you can be divorced without being separated first.
 You can also apply to have the marriage annulled.
 You must apply for this within six months of being free from the forced marriage, and no later than five years after you entered into the marriage.
 If the marriage is annulled, you are registered as unmarried, not as divorced.

 If you are a victim of forced marriage, you can get help.
-You can be provided with safe accommodation at an emergency shelter, help from the child welfare service, receive guidance and legal assistance to report this to the police and have the marriage annulled.
+You can be provided with safe accommodation at an emergency shelter, get help from child welfare services, receive guidance and legal assistance to report it to the police and have the marriage annulled.

 A forced marriage, or a child marriage, will as a general rule not be approved as grounds for family reunification as a spouse.

-It is you who decide if the applicant is going to come to Norway on family immigration with you.
+You are the one to decide if the applicant is going to come to Norway on family immigration with you.
 If you do not want the applicant to come to Norway, it is important that you let us know.
-The UDI will then reject the application.
+UDI will then reject the application.
 You do not need to give any reason for why you do not want the applicant to come to Norway.